personalizedrefrigerator/js-draw/docs/doc-pages/pages/guides/updating-the-view.md

 update();
 ```

-Above, the `Vec2.of(-1, 0)` gives the direction to move the viewport.
+Above, the `Vec2.of(-1, 0)` gives the direction to move the canvas.

 **Things to try**: